CodeSurrender/Nasa/README.md

 **Installation**

-To run this app, you will require XCode.
+To run this app, you will require Xcode.
 Download the project files and open the Nasa.xcodeproj

 **Usage**